Monday, August 29, 2016

 Camp Oven Cooker

-We use the easy-lite Heat Bead brand.
-Once they're lit it only takes thirty minutes until they are ready to be used.
+We use the Easy-Lite Heat Bead brand.
+Once they're lit, it only takes thirty minutes for them to be ready for use.

-You place the required number into the cooker and light them.
+You place the required number into the cooker and light it.
 The initial flame only lasts for several minutes before it dies down.

-Once the beads have turned into grey ash you transfer the required number of beads to the camp oven lid and place your camp oven onto the cooker with the remainder of the beads underneath the oven.
+Once the beads have turned into grey ash, transfer the required number of beads to the camp oven lid and place your camp oven on top of the cooker with the remainder of the beads underneath the oven.

-The following link shows how many beads are required for a particular size camp oven.
+The following link displays the number of beads required for a specific camp oven size.

 Required number of heat beads

-and when not being used the cooker fits neatly inside your camp oven for storage.
+And when not in use, the cooker fits neatly inside your camp oven for storage.

 The holes in the base allow the beads to breathe while cooking.

-We purchased an old electric fry-pan from a recycling centre and use that as our base.
+We purchased an old electric fry pan from a recycling centre and used that as our base.

 Wednesday, August 10, 2016